 Between the Dordogne and the Garonne, the Entre-deux-Mers is ideal for cycling on the bike path Roger Lapébie.
 History lovers are here: Bastides, Romanesque churches, ancient villages dot the whole of this undulating territory, dear to the heart of the writer François Mauriac and the painter Henri de Toulouse-Lautrec.

-10 minutes from Bordeaux
+À 10 minutes de Bordeaux

 Former railway track transformed into a cycling route, the Roger Lapébie trail (the country’s child, winner of the Tour de France 1937) will take you from Latresne to Sauveterre-de-Guyenne through vineyards, forests and villages.
 Everything has been thought of for your comfort on the whole route: the “bike relay points” welcome you to take a break, snack a piece or repair a puncture.

 The itinerary of the Canal des 2 mers à vélo is set up as a virtually continuous greenway from the quays of Bordeaux to Sauveterre-de-Guyenne.
 We first take the trail Lapébie, then small quiet roads to the Canal Garonne near La Réole.